 5. Zero-Click SEO

 It may not have even occurred to you that there’s such a thing as zero-click search results; even though you’ve probably seen them many times.
 These are the search results that are automatically generated by Google to answer a search query that comes in the form of a snippet.
 In order to see the organic search results, you’d have to actually scroll down.
 Zero-click results are a big deal because they already make up over sixty percent of Google search results.
 Some of these snippets come from websites that rank on page one, but it’s uncertain yet how Google decides which ones to display.

 6. Voice Search Advertising and Optimization

 When virtual assistants like Siri, Alexa, and Google came along, voice searching was born.
 You can play music and place orders online without having to whip out your phone or other smart devices.
-It has made it easier to find information and has reduced screen time.
+Voice search has made it easier to find information, while reducing screen time.
 Twenty percent of Google searches now take place through voice search.
 People love it; that’s why it’s not going away any time soon.
 Your business should start optimizing its content for voice search by making it more conversational.

 7. Live Video (AKA “Streaming”)

 As video grows in popularity, so does the idea of live video, also called “streaming” or “live streaming.”
 The major draw of live streaming is that the person in front of the camera – whether a social media influencer, celebrity, or gamer – is interacting directly with viewers’ comments.
 This is all thanks to platforms like Twitch, which are popular for streaming video gameplay.
 Even YouTube has a live-streaming function.
 When done right, a live stream can be incredibly useful for marketing.